 When considering generational handover, remember to ask us for an offer.
 We offer a fixed-price product to determine the company value according to the tax administration’s instructions, the gift tax consequences if a gift is given, and the amount of the concession.
-Our product also includes a calculation of the tax-exempt capital gain and the lowest price at which the sale can be realised.
+Our product also includes a calculation of the tax-exempt capital gain and the lowest price at which the sale can be realized.
 It includes a calculation of the amount of the gift tax concession and the consequent tax amount.
 In addition, it contains the lowest price of buying your own shares.
 There is no change-of-generation concession with regard to acquisition.
 However, it is sometimes part of the overall process.

-If there is uncertainty about a planned reorganisation or its valuation or other taxation issues, we recommend that you request the tax administration to make a preliminary ruling.
-If, on the basis of your application, the tax administration makes a preliminary ruling and the reorganisation is implemented as stated in the ruling, the tax administration will be bound by the preliminary ruling if the taxpayer so requests.
+If there is uncertainty about a planned reorganization or its valuation or other taxation issues, we recommend that you request the tax administration to make a preliminary ruling.
+If, on the basis of your application, the tax administration makes a preliminary ruling and the reorganization is implemented as stated in the ruling, the tax administration will be bound by the preliminary ruling if the taxpayer so requests.
 We will be happy to help you obtain a preliminary ruling and to assess whether a preliminary ruling is needed.